wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Barclay One_** : Shhhh!

-**_Barclay Two_** : I leave to them... this lovely picture of my nephew, Gideon.
+**_Barclay Two_** : I leave to them... this rubber chicken, and this lovely picture of my nephew, Gideon.

-- Gideon produces the photo of himself and hands it to them
+- Gideon produces the hands Freddie a rubber chicken, and Mrs B gets the photo.

 **_Gideon_** : Oh, ain't that nice of him, you see, he didn't forget you, what an absolute gent.
 Well that's all done and dusted then.
 Thank you gentlemen, don't want to keep you any longer than necessary.